Graylog2/documentation/pages/sidecar.rst

 The default is that the Sidecar is started with the root user to allow access to all log files.
 But this is not mandatory.
 If you like to start it with a daemon user, proceede like the following:

-  - Create a daemon user e.g. ``collector``
+  - Create a daemon user e.g. ``sidecar``

 The Sidecar itself is accessing the following files and directories:

-  - ``collector_sidecar.yml`` - /etc/graylog/collector-sidecar/collector_sidecar.yml
+  - ``sidecar.yml`` - /etc/graylog/sidecar/sidecar.yml
-  - backend ``configuration_path`` - /etc/graylog/collector-sidecar/generated/
+  - ``collector_configuration_directory`` - /var/lib/graylog-sidecar/generated/
-  - ``collector_id`` - /etc/graylog/collector-sidecar/collector-id
+  - ``node_id`` - /etc/graylog/sidecar/node-id
-  - ``cache_path`` - /var/cache/graylog/collector-sidecar/
+  - ``cache_path`` - /var/cache/graylog-sidecar/
-  - ``log_path`` - /var/log/graylog/collector-sidecar/
+  - ``log_path`` - /var/log/graylog-sidecar/

-So to make these directories readable for the ``collector`` user, use:
+So to make these directories readable for the ``sidecar`` user, use:

+  - ``chown -R sidecar /etc/graylog/sidecar``
-  - ``chown -R collector /etc/graylog``
+  - ``chown -R sidecar /var/cache/graylog-sidecar``
-  - ``chown -R collector /var/cache/graylog``
+  - ``chown -R sidecar /var/lib/graylog-sidecar``
-  - ``chown -R collector /etc/graylog``
+  - ``chown -R sidecar /var/log/graylog-sidecar``

 You can change all paths to different places in the filesystem.
-If you prefer to store all Sidecar data in the home directory of the ``collector`` user, just change the paths accordingly.
+If you prefer to store all Sidecar data in the home directory of the ``sidecar`` user, just change the paths accordingly.

 Now ``systemd`` needs to know that the Sidecar should be started with a non-root user.
 Open ``/etc/systemd/system/collector-sidecar.service`` with an editor and navigate to the ``[Service]`` section, add::

-  User=collector
-  Group=collector
+  User=sidecar
+  Group=sidecar

 To make use of these settings reload systemd::

   $ sudo systemctl daemon-reload
-  $ sudo systemctl restart collector-sidecar
+  $ sudo systemctl restart graylog-sidecar

-Check the log files in ``/var/log/graylog/collector-sidecar`` for any errors.
-Understand that not only the Sidecar but also all backends, like ``filebeat``, will be started as ``collector`` user after these changes.
+Check the log files in ``/var/log/graylog-sidecar`` for any errors.
+Understand that not only the Sidecar but also all backends, like ``filebeat``, will be started as ``sidecar`` user after these changes.
-So all log files that the backend should observe also need to be readable by the ``collector`` user.
+So all log files that the backend should observe also need to be readable by the ``sidecar`` user.
 Depending on the Linux distribution there is usually an adminstrator group which has access to most log files.
-By adding the ``collector`` user to that group you can grant access fairly easy.
+By adding the ``sidecar`` user to that group you can grant access fairly easy.
 For example on Debian/Ubuntu systems this group is called ``adm`` (see `System Groups in Debian Wiki <https://wiki.debian.org/SystemGroups>`_ or `Security/Privileges - Monitor system logs in Ubuntu wiki <https://wiki.ubuntu.com/Security/Privileges#Monitor_system_logs>`_).

 Sidecar Glossary